Rigidity of smooth finite-time blow-up for equivariant self-dual Chern-Simons-Schr\"odinger equation: Introduction

 for some additional modulation parameters $b,\eta$ and some modified profile $P=P(y;b,\eta)$ with $P(\cdot;0,0)=Q$.
 Note that the finite-time blow-up assumption only says that $\lmb(t)\to0$ as $t\to T$.

 Our key ingredient for the proof of the refined descriptions in Theorem~\ref{thm:blow-up-rigidity} will be the proof of \emph{$H^{3}$-boundedness of $\eps^{\sharp}(t)$ up to the blow-up time}.
-To be more precise, we will in fact prove the boundedness of $\eps^{\sharp}(t)$ in a stronger topology, which in particular guarantees the boundedness of
+To be more precise, we will in fact prove the boundedness of $\eps^{\sharp}(t)$ in a stronger topology, which in particular guarantees the boundedness of (see \eqref{eq:def-k-derivs} for the notation $|\cdot|_{-3}$)

 Taking the limit $t\to T$ gives the regularity \eqref{eq:z-ast-reg-pt} of $z_{\rg}^{\ast}$.
 Note that the modified profile $P$ should also be chosen carefully because we a posteriori know from Theorem~\ref{thm:blow-up-rigidity} that $P^{\sharp}$ should detect the remaining part of $z^{\ast}$, namely, $z_{\sg}^{\ast}$ in the limit $t\to T$.
 We also note that the $H^{3}$-boundedness of $\eps^{\sharp}$ implies the rigidity of blow-up rates; see Step~5 of this strategy.